data block header: references information about the data block header

 Tablespaces can be renamed by means of the rename to clause of the alter tablespace command.
 Note:SYSAUX is created as part of every database starting with Oracle 10 g.

-It is created automatically if you use the Database Upgrade Assistance
+It is created automatically if you use the Database Upgrade Assistance provided by Oracle.

 When a tablespace is created, datafiles are created to hold its data.
 These files immediately